paigeweber13/fast-lu-decomposition/README.md

 machine learning and scientific computing.
 Created as a term project for ITCS 4182 at UNCC.

+## Buiding
+### Prerequisites
+ * This project uses (conan)[https://docs.conan.io/en/latest/installation.html]
+   for package management. make sure you have it installed.
+ * GNU Make is used for building

+### Instructions
+Clone this repository and run the following commands where it's cloned:

+    mkdir build
+    cd build
+    conan install ..
+    cd ..
+    make

+you may also run `make test` to compile and run in one command.

 ## Guidance from professor:
  * Problem: Solve Ax = b.
  * Build two triangular matrices L and U such that A = LU.